-In the daily operations of businesses in China, there are many occasions in which they may need to share the personal information they possess with a third party, such as where a company outsources its payroll processing to a third-party service firm.
+In the daily operations of businesses in China, there are many occasions that may require sharing the personal information that they possess with a third party, such as if the company outsources its payroll processing to a third-party service firm.
+Another example is when a company shares personal information with a business partner who may decide to process the received personal information for purposes other than the original one.

-Article 21 and Article 23 of the PIPL sets rules for entrusting a third party to process the personal information.
-Accordingly, when the cooperation of a company with the third-party firms involves personal information processing, the company should comply with its notification obligation and obtain separate consent from employee.
+Article 21 and Article 23 of the PIPL sets rules for providing personal information to a third party.
+Accordingly, where the company entrusting a third-party firm to process personal information within the original scope and purpose, no separate consent is required.
+However, where the cooperation of the company with a third-party firm involves personal information processing beyond the original purpose and scope, the company should comply with its notification obligation and obtain separate consent from employee.
 Besides, the company should conduct careful due diligence of a third party to guarantee its security and compliance before cooperating with it.
 Moreover, the company should make corresponding provisions in the commercial contract with the third party to clarify the matters related to personal information processing.